shakefu/shootingstar/README.md

 $ npm install
 ```

-If this was a more serious project, it would be properly built and on NPM for
+If this was a more serious project, it would be properly built and available on
-regular installation.
-But since I don't want to pollute NPM, it isn't.
+npm or a privately hosted npm for regular installation.
+But since I don't want
+to pollute npm, it isn't.

 ## Running the server for development